 In 2013 SOS partnered with See Change, the National Mental Health Stigma Reduction Partnership, to develop and deliver Workplace Mental Health training.
 This training aims to reduce the stigma of mental health in the workplace and provide people with information on their rights and responsibilities in relation to mental health and employment.
 In late 2013 SOS became a partner in a successful bid alongside See Change and IBEC for funding from the Equality Authority for an 18 month project to develop best practice methodologies and materials for workplace mental health

 In 2013 SOS developed a strategic partnership with WRAP International to develop quality standards for the delivery of WRAP programmes.
-In 2014 SOS will train a panel of WRAP facilitators so that WRAP can be made available to more people in their own communities.
+SOS continues to train WRAP facilitators so that WRAP can be made available to more people in their own communities.